julien/git-get/README.md

 - Sending a PR

 These are trivial operations that can all be done with git and a browser but automating them can save time.

 I also didn't want to depend on anything else than a shell script and git to do all of this, which explains why the "code" is what it is.

 ### Installation:

-- Clone this repo:
+Clone this repository:

 ```sh
 git clone https://github.com/julien/git-get.git
 ```

-- As long as the `git-get` script is in your `$PATH`, you'll be able to invoke `git get` inside a `.git` repository
+As long as the `git-get` script is in your `$PATH`, you'll be able to invoke `git get` inside a `.git` repository

 ### Usage: